BorisJIordanov/BJJ/README.md

 **BJJ Pose and Gesture Recognition**

 This project is a real-time pose and hand gesture recognition system tailored for Brazilian Jiu-Jitsu (BJJ) training and scoring.
-Using computer vision and machine learning technologies, the application processes video feeds to identify poses and gestures, then maps these to predefined BJJ scoring categories.
+Using computer vision and machine learning technologies, the application processes video feeds to identify poses and gestures, and then maps these to predefined BJJ scoring categories.

 **Key Features:**